Left Menu

 Tsaga Sahelu

 Tsaga came to Israel in 2009 and lives in Tel Aviv with her husband and four children.
-She learned to sew and sews for pleasure.
+She learned business management and sewing, and sews for pleasure.
 Tsaga speaks Tigrinya, English and Hebrew and joined KLO in 2022, as an interpreter.
 She is involved in both reception hours and the handling of individual cases.

 “I like working at Kav LaOved and feel that I am contributing to my community.
 It is pleasant to work in an organization that provides help to all populations in a professional and equal manner.
 I like that everyone is treated the same way.”